brodieaustin/poisoned-well-novel/poisoned-well.md

 "Then sir, by the order of Lord Corby's Master of Guards and in the name of Lord Corby, the land protect his body, I pronounce you a traitor Lord and under arrest, to be detained in the deungeons of Castle Corby indefinitely.
 Guards seize this man and his girl.
 This property is now Lord Corby's.
 You may take them away and plunder what you find in the wagon."

 "No!
-You can't!
+You ca not!
 He..."
 Manan was about to shout that she was being  held hostage, but he looked at her with a sad but encouraging look.
 As if to say that he wanted her to say it, to protect herself, but was made tired by the whole affair.
 But she stopped short and fell silent and let the guards shackle her hands.

 They led her and Quill into the guard's house, where they were made to kneel on the floor and wait for the jailer to send for them.
-Manan could heard the guards rifling through the wagon--mostly curses that they didn't find treasure, just old pots and plants.
+Manan could heard the guards rifling through the wagon--mostly curses that they did not find treasure, just old pots and plants.
 More horse hoofs soudned on the road.
 Then it soudned like the beast and the wagon were led away.

 A grizzled and scarred solider entered the house.
 The captain bowed in deference, saying, "Master Trent.
 Here are the traitor and his girl."